Hotel Laundry Planning: Your Questions Answered

 What are the benefits of an in-house hotel laundry?

-- Save money – Outsourcing requires double the PAR stock compared to on-premise laundries, and with expensive fees per item, this multiplies your spend significantly – as do minimum charges.
+- Save money – Outsourcing your wet or dry cleaning requires double the PAR stock compared to on-premise laundries, and with expensive fees per item, this multiplies your spend significantly – as do minimum charges.

 - Take control – Choose the quality of items you want to use and extend the life of your towels and linen.
 If an emergency arises - such as a spillage, you have the in-house facility to deal with it quickly